Limits of real numbers in the binary signed digit representation: Formalisation

-In a first step from the formula we define its \textit{type} $\tau(A)$ and \textit{realizer predicate} $A^\mathbf{r}$.
-Both are defined by recursion on the structure of the formula.
+In a first step, from a cr formula $A$ the type \textit{type} $\tau(A)$ and \textit{realizer predicate} $A^\mathbf{r}$ are defined.
+Formally, this is done by recursion on the structure of the formula.
 The realiser predicate is a predicate which takes a term of the type of the formula and states that a term is a realizer of the formula, i.e.~it adheres to the computational requirements stated in the formula.
-Important for the computational interpretation of a formula are the inductively and coinductively defined predicates.
-Note that the all- and exists-quantifier by themselves will not carry computational content.
-But we will use the abbreviations $\forall_{t\in A}$ and $\exists_{t\in A}$, where $t\in A$ is computationally relevant (as long as $A$ is).

-In a second step we compute the \textit{extracted term} $\operatorname{et}(M)$ of the formalized proof.
+In a second step, the \textit{extracted term} $\operatorname{et}(M)$ of the formalized proof $M$ of $A$ is computed.
 The extracted term is a $\lambda$-term with the type of the formula and is defined by recursion over proofs.
 It represents the extracted algorithm from the formal proof.
 In our case we will state this term after each proof which was formalized in Minlog, translated to the notation of Haskell.

 In the last step of program extraction we generate a proof that the extracted term is indeed a realizer of the realizer predicate, i.e.~$A^\mathbf{r}\operatorname{et}(M)$.
 This is the so-called soundness proof.
+Note that this proof can be generated automatically in Minlog.

 In a nutshell, the result of formal program extraction is an algorithm in the form of a $\lambda$-term and the proof of its correctness.
 However, as it is hardly possible to describe a formal proof on paper, we use the proof assistant Minlog.
 In Minlog the last three steps above can be done automatically, so the laborious part is to find the right formulation of the theorem and the implementation of the constructive proof in Minlog.
 For the right formulation, we use the predicate $\coi$ which is given in the next section.